cjoakim/azure-cosmos-demo22/presentation/presentation.md

 - c3 costs much less RU than c1 due to the composite index on pk/carrier/date
 - c4 costs much more due to non-use of the partition key (/from_iata)
 - Usain Bolt uses composite indices
+- Ask an Olympian - every millisecond (and RU) is critical

 <p align="center"><img src="img/usain-bolt-finish-line.jpeg" width="60%"></p>